sassoftware/viya4-deployment/docs/CONFIG-VARS.md

 ### Metrics Server

 Kubernetes Metrics Server installation is currently only applicable for AWS EKS clusters.
-GCP GKE and Azure AKS already have a metric server provided by default.
+Google GKE and Azure AKS already have a metric server provided by default.

 | Name | Description | Type | Default | Required | Notes | Tasks |
 | :--- | ---: | ---: | ---: | ---: | ---: | ---: |